 Audit Committee.
 The Trust has an Audit Committee, which is comprised of the Independent Trustees.
+Carrie Ramirez Schoffman serves as Chair of the Audit Committee.
 The Audit Committee reviews financial statements and other audit-related matters for the Fund.
 The Audit Committee also holds discussions with management and with the Fund's independent registered public accounting firm concerning the scope of the audit and the auditor's independence.

 Nominating & Governance Committee.
 The Trust has a Nominating & Governance Committee, which is comprised of the Independent Trustees.
+Andrew J. Iseman serves as Chair of the Nominating & Governance Committee.
 The Nominating & Governance Committee is responsible for seeking and reviewing candidates for consideration as nominees for the position of trustee and meets only as necessary.